-If you'd like to buy one of my rosaries or if you'd like me to make you a custom rosary or if you'd like to have me repair your rosary, you're in the right place.
-I can't tell you how cool that is.
-Seriously.
-I'm honored just to know that you're here on my website thinking about including me in your prayer needs.
-But, I need to explain to you how this works.
+If you'd like to buy one of my rosaries or if you'd like me to make you a custom rosary, you're in the right place.
+I'm honored to know that you're thinking about including my handiwork in your prayer needs.
+But, I need to explain how this works.

 The first thing to know is that while I do have a passion for making and repairing rosaries, I do not necessarily have a passion for running an online store.
 So, my process is a little different than others.

 To order a custom-made rosary, just tell me what you want, and I'll make it for you.
-But there are a couple of caveats:
+There are just a couple of caveats:

 You need to choose the following parts:

 I mostly use sterling silver plated chain.
 It's a good strong chain and it looks incredible.
 I also use mostly 8mm beads, but we can talk about other sizes.

 If you need ideas, consider looking through the rosaries that I've made.
 Each rosary image includes an explanation about the materials as well as how it came to be.
 This will give you a good idea of the possibilities.
 If you see something you really like, I could just make one for you exactly like one I've already done.
 Or you might want to mix and match parts from various rosaries that I've done.
 Or you may want to shop around and choose your own unique parts.
 I purchase my supplies mostly from eBay and Etsy, and sometimes Walmart; I only mention those as a guide.
 I'm game for using parts from most any vendor.